SkygearIO/features/features/332-sso/api.md

   # A whitelist of allowed callback URLs
   allowed_callback_urls:
   - 'http://example.com/login'
+  # Whether or not login should merge existing user by email.
+  # Default to false.
+  merge_existing_user: false
   providers:
     # "type" chooses the implementation.
 Required.
     # Valid values are "google", "facebook", "instagram", "linkedin" and "azureadv2"